 It’s exhilarating being a part of a long-running series.
 It means so much to have a black family be a part of that because representation matters.

-What do you remember about Radio Disney Music Awards?
+What do you remember about the Radio Disney Music Awards?

-I remember the fans on the red carpet and how excited they were to see all of their favorite entertainers.
+I remember the fans on the red carpet and how excited they were to see all of their favourite entertainers.